vuongducphuong/documentation/content/applications/general/auth/google.rst

 .. _google-sign-in/log-in:

-Log in to Odoo with Google
+Log in to Leansoft with Google
 ==========================

-To link the Google account to the Odoo profile, click on :guilabel:`Log in with Google` when first logging into Odoo.
+To link the Google account to the Leansoft profile, click on :guilabel:`Log in with Google` when first logging into Odoo.

    .. image:: google/first-login.png